Olympus E-M5 II vs Sony HX400V

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the HX400V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the HX400V are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the HX400V does not have a direct predecessor.
+Both the E-M5 II and the HX400V have been discontinued, but can regularly be found used on ebay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-M5 II and the Sony HX400V?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.